 - 7. Procedural orders and decisions shall be published on the PCA website, subject to any redactions of Protected Information in accordance with Section I below. - 8.
-The PCA shall publish on its website Procedural Orders No. 1 and 2.
+The PCA shall publish on its website Procedural Orders Nos.
+1 and 2, and the Terms of Appointment.